-J. D. Hernández, M. Moll, E. Vidal Garcia, M. Carreras, and L. E. Kavraki, “Planning Feasible and Safe Paths Online for Autonomous Underwater Vehicles in Unknown Environments,” in IEEE/RSJ Intl.
-Conf. on Intelligent Robots and Systems, 2016, pp. 1313–1320.
+J. D. Hernández, M. Moll, E. Vidal Garcia, M. Carreras, and L. E. Kavraki, “Planning Feasible and Safe Paths Online for Autonomous Underwater Vehicles in Unknown Environments,” in Proceedings of the IEEE/RSJ International Conference on Intelligent Robots and Systems, 2016, pp. 1313–1320.

 We present a framework for planning collision-free and safe paths online for autonomous underwater vehicles (AUVs) in unknown environments.
 We build up on our previous work and propose an improved approach.
 While preserving its main modules (mapping, planning and mission handler), the framework now considers motion constraints to plan feasible paths, i.e., those that meet vehicle’s motion capabilities.
 The new framework also incorporates a risk function to avoid navigating close to nearby obstacles, and reuses the last best known solution to eliminate time-consuming pruning routines.
 To evaluate this approach, we use the Sparus II AUV, a torpedo-shaped vehicle performing autonomous missions in a 2-dimensional workspace.
 We validate the framework’s new features by solving tasks in both simulation and real-world in water trials and comparing results with our previous approach.